1876 H CENT

 2005 circulation strike (MS) coins are found on copper plated steel flans with the P and copper plated zinc flans without the P. Proof coins are on pure copper flans.
 As with the previous few years, Proof-like coins have an over all even lustre while Specimen strikes have high lustre designs with matte backgrounds.
 Proof strikes with gold plated leaf also exist on copper plated zinc flans for the mint report covers.

 2006 is the year the mint logo first appears Canadian 1 cents.
 Early 2006 coins still have the P (plated on steel) and non-P (plated on zinc).
-Later in 2006 and continuing for the following years both types were still made in all coins have a stylized maple leaf mint logo below the portrait and only way to tell them a part is with a magnet.
+Later in 2006 and continuing for the following years both types were still made but with a stylized maple leaf mint mint logo below the portrait and only way to tell them a part is with a magnet.
 Proof strikes continue to be on non-plated solid copper or bronze blanks with nothing below the bust.

 With all the different P, no-P, and logo dies used in 2006, occasionally flans got mixed up and plated zinc blanks were accidental struck with the P for plated steel blanks, and plated steel blanks were accidental struck without the P. These are not types but rather off metal blank errors and when I list them I will list them as errors.